techrail/site/godev/godev.md

 > [!info]+ Setup a meeting
-> Whether you are a candidate or a company, you can <a href="https://calendly.com/contact-techrail/godev-introduction" style="font-weight:bold;color:orange">schedule a 15-minutes call with us using this link</a>.
-We can decide about the next steps after that.
+> Whether you are a candidate or a company, you can <a href="https://calendly.com/contact-techrail/godev-introduction" style="font-weight:bold;color:orange">schedule a 15-minutes call with us using this link</a> to get started.